tschaub/suite/docs/gettingstarted/source/howtouse/compose.rst

       *The composed map*

-   .. note:: For more information on GeoExplorer, please see the GeoExplorer Documentation by selecting :guilabel:`GeoExplorer Documentation` in the Dashboard, or by navigating to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Documentation --> GeoExplorer Documentation`.
+   .. note:: For more information on GeoExplorer, please see the GeoExplorer Documentation by selecting :guilabel:`GeoExplorer Documentation` in the Dashboard.